5 Foundations of Reproducibility and Replicability

 The deck outlines that achieving reproducibility is not an “all or nothing” state but a spectrum of practices that can be adopted incrementally.
 It emphasises that while the ideal is to be fully reproducible, even small steps towards transparency can significantly enhance the credibility and impact of research.

 A key point in the slides is that “publication is not the scholarship; it is merely an advertisement of the scholarship” (Claerbout and Karrenbach 1992).
 The real scholarship consists of the full software environment, the code, and the data.
 The focus is then to emphasise that open and reproducibible research refers to the entire process, not just the final paper.
-The presentation argues that research moves from “unreproducible” to “fully reproducible” as more of these associated resources, beyond the final written paper, are made available and linked together.
+The deck argues that research moves progressively from “unreproducible” to “fully reproducible” as more of these associated researhc resources, beyond the final written paper, are made openly available and linked together.

 Claerbout, JF, and M Karrenbach.
 1992.
 “Electronic Documents Give Reproducible Research a New Meaning.”
 In SEG Technical Program Expanded Abstracts 1992.
 Society of Exploration Geophysicists. https://doi.org/10.1190/1.1822162.